Star Wars: Skeleton Crew

-Star Wars: Skeleton Crew is an upcoming American television series created by Jon Watts and Christopher Ford for the streaming service Disney+.
-It is part of the Star Wars franchise, taking place in the same timeframe as The Mandalorian and its interconnected spin-offs after the events of Return of the Jedi (1983).
-Skeleton Crew tells a coming-of-age story.
+Star Wars: Skeleton Crew is an American science fiction adventure television series created by Jon Watts and Christopher Ford for the streaming service Disney+.
+It is part of the Star Wars franchise set, like the previous series The Mandalorian, in the anarchy that follows the defeat of the Galactic Empire.
+Skeleton Crew tells a coming-of-age story about four children who make a discovery on their home planet, get lost in the galaxy, and undertake a journey to get back home.

+Jude Law stars in the series with Ravi Cabot-Conyers, Ryan Kiera Armstrong, Kyriana Kratter, Robert Timothy Smith, and Nick Frost.
 Watts approached Lucasfilm about telling an Amblin Entertainment-style coming-of-age story set in the Star Wars universe, and he was developing the series with Ford by early 2022.
-It was officially announced that May at Star Wars Celebration, with Jude Law revealed to be starring.
-Filming had begun by September 2022 in Los Angeles, and wrapped by late January 2023.
+It was officially announced that May at Star Wars Celebration, with Law revealed to be starring.
+Filming began by September 2022 in Los Angeles, and wrapped by late January 2023.
+The child actors in the series were revealed in April 2023.
+Kathleen Kennedy, Jon Favreau, and Dave Filoni returned from The Mandalorian as additional executive producers.

-Skeleton Crew is scheduled to be released on Disney+ in 2023.
+Skeleton Crew premiered on Disney+ on December 2, 2024, with episodes released weekly until January 14, 2025.
+The series received generally positive reviews from critics.

+Premise

+Roughly five years after the fall of the Galactic Empire, four children end up on an adventure to make their way home after being lost in the galaxy following a discovery they make on their home planet At Attin while befriending a Force-user.